rsarai/notes/notes-from-talks.md

 ## ADRs (Architectural Decision Records)

-Michael Nygard develop this idea of documenting this decision along with the code in a lightweight manner.
+Michael Nygard develop this idea of documenting this decisions along with the code in a lightweight manner.

 _(Here David talks "bad" about wikis to prove that putting the documentation on the code is a good idea)_